jlobue10/SteamDeck_rEFInd/README.md

 ## **Future plans**

 I have started working on a small GUI to make customization of rEFInd for a given user even easier.
 I realize that not everyone is comfortable with command line and config file editing.
 This GUI will allow selecting a new background, different icons per OS, custom boot order and priority, timeout value and whether or not the mouse is enabled for the rEFInd screen.
+[This is the GUI prototype so far](https://imgur.com/hqIDeMz) .
 Any feedback on desired features for this GUI is welcome.
 Thanks for using my script.